 "Guide Dogs, First Hand"

-Cover and tray card Photos: L'Orange, my current guide dog, a
+Cover and tray card Photos: L'Orange, my former guide dog, a black Labrador Retriever

-Dog vocals: Ellie (my retired guide, GSD), Reina (my twin sister's
+Dog vocals: Ellie (my former guide, GSD), Reina (my twin sister's former guide, GSD) and L'Orange (my former guide, lab)

 "The Guide Dog Glee Club"

-Front cover photo: This photo features 7 working guides and one
+Front cover photo: This photo features 7 guides who were working at the time and one who was retired.

 Golden Retriever: Ren